 2001: Muslim extremists seize 36 Filipinos on the southern Philippine island of Basilan; at least four are beheaded.

-2002: Kazakh authorities sentence Galymzhan Zhakiyanov, founding member of the reform movement Democratic Choice of Kazakhstan (DCK), to seven years in prison for corruption and abuse of power.
+2002: Founding member of reform movement Democratic Choice of Kazakhstan (DCK), Galymzhan Zhakiyanov is sentenced to seven years in prison for corruption and abuse of power by Kazakh authorities.

 2003: The United States State Department suspends two programmes that allowed foreign air travellers on certain routes to enter the country without a visa.

 2009: Nigerian Government forces hunt for surviving members of a radical Islamist sect after heavy fighting leaves at least 700 people dead and buildings and cars scorched.

 2010: President Barack Obama hails August’s planned withdrawal of all US combat troops from Iraq, “as promised and on schedule”, as a major success despite deep doubts about the Iraqis’ ability to police and govern their country.

 2011: Egypt’s Hosni Mubarak, 83 and ailing, goes on trial on charges of corruption and ordering the killing of protesters during the 18-day uprising that toppled him; many Egyptians celebrate the chance at retribution against a long-time authoritarian ruler.